Ten Shades of NHS GP Practice Income –

 3. Buying Groups

 Getting together with other local practices, the CCG, the Local Medical Committee to buy next year’s flu vaccines or your travel vaccines might benefit from bulk buying savings.
 The same might apply to buying ‘horridly expensive’ printer cartridges and general stationery.
 Restrict buying to black cartridges; ban the use of colour!
 Coffee, tea and sugar can be quite an expense too!
 Do you need really water fountains and water dispensers when there is simply a designated cold water tap for drinking water?
 What about that fish tank and the flowers you buy to freshen up the waiting room.
 Do you need those?
 Times are tight!
 Changing energy suppliers is a popular use of a buying group.
 Just be careful about the cash flow if money is owed by any outgoing energy supplier.

 4. Private Fees

 Be consistent about what you charge for copy records, medical, and reports.
-Remember that the BMA fees are only recommendations.
+However, this area of income has been devastated by the GDPR legislation.
+Remember too that the BMA fees are only recommendations.
 You can set your own fees and review them annually.
 For instance you might charge £150 for a medical report with an examination whilst you may have been offered far less.
-Copy records sadly is fixed at a maximum of £50 but for insurance reports and medicals it is up to you.
-Some practices offer a Yellow fever Centre service.
+You can no longer charge for Copy records. but for insurance reports and medicals it is up to you.
+Some Practices offer a Yellow Fever Centre service.
 Do not accept at face value any offer to pay a fee without setting your own fee.

 5. Utility Services